jackcary/pandemicpregnancy.com/content/_index.md

 <p class="m-5"></p>

-#### Can the virus be passed to my baby during or after delivery?
+#### Can the virus be passed to my baby after delivery?

 <p class="m-3"></p>

 Yes.
+The virus can spread to newborns in the same way it spreads in adults--through droplets in the air and on surfaces.

 <p class="m-5"></p>